propsandtransforms/splunk/Splunk-SysAdmin.md

 start_from = oldest
 ```

-Can configure up to 10 whitelist and 10 blacklist per stanza
+Can configure up to 10 whitelist and 10 blacklist per stanza.
+Blacklist overrides whitelist if conflicts occur.

-Blacklist overrides whitelist if conflicts occur
+inputs.conf
 ```
 [WinEventLog://Security]
 disabled=0